leon-arndt/leon-arndt/README.md

 ### Hi there 👋 I'm Leon Arndt

 Hi, I'm Leon, a full-stack game developer and tech enthusiast.
 Aside from that, I like to cook and play guitar.
-Most of my work includes C#, C++, or JavaScript or a combination.
+Most of my work includes C#, C++, or JavaScript.

 Skillset: